Wondering when wedding season peaks in Texas? Lasso your Texas wedding date with our guide to the state’s wedding season, culture, and tips.

 Texas allows couples to obtain a formal marriage license or a common law marriage license.
 For either license, you and your partner must be:

-You’ll also need a few legal documents and materials to apply for a marriage license, including:
+You’ll also need a few documents to apply, including:

-Once you and your partner successfully apply for—and receive—a marriage license, you have to wait 72 hours to marry (a precautionary rule).
+Once you and your partner successfully apply for and receive a marriage license, you have to wait 72 hours to marry.
 Then, you’re free to get hitched within the state.
-Just remember that in popular cities or wedding locations, it’s best to apply on the earlier side.
+Remember, in popular cities or wedding locations, it’s best to apply on the earlier side.
 Long lines shouldn’t keep your marriage at bay.

 Every major city has festivals and events that draw crowds.
 Avoid the tourists or loud celebrations on your wedding day by planning around those events.
 A few major Texas festivals that you should avoid during the prime wedding season:

-When in Texas, go big or go home.
-This state has a singular personality, mixing western, southern, Mexican, and cowboy influences under one massive name.
-If you choose Texas as your wedding locale, it’s only right to embrace the culture.
-From food, to decor, to cowboy boots, celebrate the Texas way at your wedding.
+This state has personality, mixing western, southern, Mexican, and cowboy influences under one massive name.
+If you choose Texas as your love story locale, it’s only right to embrace the culture.
+From food, to decor, to cowboy boots, celebrate the Texas way on your big day.

 In a state this large, you have every wedding option under the Texas sun.
-Whether you want a winter ballroom reception in Dallas or a summertime ranch ceremony in El Paso, Texas has the versatility to bring your wedding visions to life.
-With a little wedding planning and our seasonal guide, you can create a Texas wedding that’s worth shouting “yee-haw!”
+Whether you want a winter ballroom reception in Dallas or a summertime ranch wedding ceremony in El Paso, Texas has the versatility to help you plan your dream wedding.
+With a little help from a local wedding planner and our seasonal guide, you can create a Texas wedding that’s worth shouting “yee-haw!”